Kyle-Simpson/virttour/README.md

 The App.js file sets the endpoints and initializes the webpage instance.

 The intro and conclusion pages have been fully documented, and one of each of the content and connection pages have been fully documented.
 Each other .js file is identical to those with similar purposes (except for slightly different source urls).

+## CSS
+The primary function of .css files in this application is to load the maps.
+Each stop-connector component has its own .css file that almost exclusively serves to place the map images and reposition the buttons at the bottom of the window.
+CSS is used minimally throughout the application since there are so many variants of mobile screen sizes, so a certain degree of imperfection is expected on some pages depending on the screen size of the viewing device.

 # Notes from the Author